EricHogue/EricHogue.github.io/_posts/2021-12-06-MetasploitCommunityCTF.md

 ## SSH Tunnel

-I did the first flag, but I realized that using curl to look at HTML files and scp to transfer the files was going to be painful.
-So I checked how I could use SSH tunnel to be able to query the target directly from my Kali VM.
+I had the first flag, but I realized that using curl to look at HTML files and scp to transfer the files was going to be painful.
+So I checked how I could use a SSH tunnel to be able to query the target directly from my Kali VM.

 After some trial and error, I came up with this command: